kubesphere/website/content/en/blogs/faas-openfunction.md

 The KubeSphere community has been conducting in-depth researches on Serverless since late 2020.
 We found that:

 - Most existing open-source FaaS projects were initiated earlier than the emergence of Knative.
-- An outstanding Serverless platform as it is, Knative cannot be considered as a FaaS platform because Knative Serving can run only applications rather than functions.
+- An outstanding Serverless platform as it is, Knative is still working its way towards a FaaS platform because Knative Serving can run only applications rather than functions.
 - Knative Eventing is an excellent event management framework, but its design is too complex and users could face a steep learning curve.
-- OpenFaaS is a popular FaaS project, but its technology stack is outdated as it depends on Prometheus and Alertmanager for autoscaling, which is not the most professional and agile practice in the cloud-native field.
+- OpenFaaS is a popular FaaS project, but its technology stack is rigid as it depends on Prometheus and Alertmanager for autoscaling, which is not the most professional and agile practice in the cloud-native field.
 - In recent years, many outstanding open-source projects (such as [KEDA](https://keda.sh/), [Dapr](https://dapr.io/), [Cloud Native Buildpacks (CNB)](https://buildpacks.io/), [Tekton](https://tekton.dev/), and [Shipwright](https://shipwright.io/)) have emerged in the cloud-native Serverless-related fields, laying a foundation for building a next generation open-source FaaS platform.

-To sum up, we have come to the conclusion that **the existing open-source Serverless or FaaS platforms cannnot meet the demands for building a modern cloud-native FaaS platform, while the latest advances in the cloud-native Serverless field make it possible to build a next generation FaaS platform.**
+To sum up, we have come to the conclusion that **the existing open-source Serverless or FaaS platforms cannot meet the demands for building a modern cloud-native FaaS platform, while the latest advances in the cloud-native Serverless field make it possible to build a next generation FaaS platform.**

 ## Framework Design of a Next Generation FaaS Platform